 - Facilities for internal and external reporting.

-- RapidStart Services for Microsoft Dynamics NAV
+- RapidStart Services for Microsoft Dynamics

 - Approval of sales and purchase documents.